What is live rock?

 Depending on the type of rock you buy, artificial rock might be sold as ‘biologically active’ or dry rock.

 For all of these reasons, artificial rock is generally preferred and is the product I recommend for almost everyone.

-I promise, I’m not trying to be snarky here (that’s a first), but dry rock, very simply, is rock that is intended to be used as live rock in an aquarium, but it’s completely dry and has no biologically active, viable saltwater organisms growing on it.
+I promise, I’m not trying to be snarky here (that’s a first), but dry rock, very simply, is a rock that is intended to be used as a live rock in an aquarium, but it’s completely dry and has no biologically active, viable saltwater organisms growing on it.
 Technically speaking, dry rock could be artificial, aquaculture or natural rock.
 Any of the above, as long as it has been completely dried.